Food Studies Doctoral Student Biographies

 Scott Alves Barton is a doctoral candidate in Food Studies program.
-Though born and raised in Connecticut, most of his life has been spent here in NYC.
 He holds a B.F.A. in Metalwork and Jewelry from Washington University.
-Scott has worked for more than twenty-five years as an Executive Chef, Restaurant and Product Development Consultant, and, Culinary School Teacher.
+Scott has worked for more than twenty-five years as an Executive Chef, restaurant and product development consultant, and, culinary school teacher.
 Ebony Magazine named Scott one of the top twenty-five African-African American Chefs.
 Scott has been a fellow of Instituto Sacatar in Salvador da Bahia, Brazil and the Tepoztlán Institute for Transnational History of the Americas in Tepoztlán, Mexico.
 His research focuses on the intersection of secular and sacred foodways of Northeastern Brazil as a marker of cultural and ethnic identity.
 Scott has been awarded various grants to support his research:

 Shayne Leslie Figueroa